3JLab/cmdlab.github.io/_pages/home.md

 Otherwise, for more information and other opportunities on how to join take a look [here]{{ site.url }}{{ site.baseurl }}/team)!

-We are grateful for funding from [Royal Society of Chemistry](https://www.rsc.org) for the Outreach project Chemistry in Focus.
+We are grateful for funding from the [Ministerio de Ciencia e Innovación](https://www.ciencia.gob.es/site-web/en/) and [Gain Therapeutics](https://www.gaintherapeutics.com/).

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/edinburgh_logo.jpg" style="width: 110px">